Supercritical-subcritical correspondence, asymmetric effects and antisymmetric corrections near a critical point

 The $L^\pm$ lines for the above systems are obtained, and the ratios, $\Delta \hat{T}^-/\Delta \hat{T}^+$ and $\delta \hat{\rho}^-/\delta \hat{\rho}^+$, at the same $\delta \hat{P}$, are plotted in Fig.~\ref{fig:NIST}.
 Interestingly, the data nearly collapse.
 Fitting the data to Eq.~(\ref{eq:ratio}), with the known 3D Ising exponents, gives, $k_P = 0.27 $, $k_\rho = 0.191$ and $m_\rho = 0.07$.
 The NIST data show remarkable agreement with our theoretical prediction: the pressure scaling (Fig.~\ref{fig:NIST}A) only needs one correction term because only $A_P^{1,\pm}$ are antisymmetric; in contrast, the density scaling (Fig.~\ref{fig:NIST}B) requires two correction terms because both $A_\rho^{1,\pm}$ and $A_\rho^{2,\pm}$ are antisymmetric (see Eq.~\ref{eq:coefficients}).

-Our results suggest that all coefficients in Eqs.~(\ref{eq:diameter_super}) and (\ref{eq:ratio}) are universal for the six systems included in Fig.~\ref{fig:NIST}, in contrast to the subcritical case with system-dependent $D_1$ and $D_2$~\cite{anisimov2006nature}. {However, we do find deviation from this universal behavior for the NIST data of hydrogen $H_2$ (see Appendix B).
+Our results suggest that all coefficients in Eqs.~(\ref{eq:diameter_super}) and (\ref{eq:ratio}) are universal for the six systems included in Fig.~\ref{fig:NIST}, in contrast to the subcritical case with system-dependent $D_1$ and $D_2$~\cite{anisimov2006nature}.
+However, we do find deviation from this universal behavior for the NIST data of hydrogen $H_2$ (see Appendix B).
+We also note that this apparent universality is observed given the precision of the NIST data and within the limited temperature range considered ($|\Delta \hat{T}| \in [0.008, 0.3]$).
+This window is chosen to avoid the immediate vicinity of the critical point, where experimental precision is insufficient, as well as the region far from the critical point, where regular background corrections become non-negligible.

 In general, the subcritical scaling regime of asymmetric corrections appears to be smaller than the supercritical scaling regime.
-For instance, using the NIST data within the same temperature range $|\Delta \hat{T}|\in[0.001,0.3]$ as in Fig.~\ref{fig:NIST}, we find that the subcritical diameter $\rho_{\rm d}$ closely follows the rectilinear law, Eq.~(\ref{eq:diameter2}) (see Appendix C).
-In other words, the violation of the rectilinear diameter law and therefore the asymmetric effects are more difficult to observe below the critical point.}
+For instance, using the NIST data within the same temperature range $|\Delta \hat{T}|\in[0.008,0.3]$ as in Fig.~\ref{fig:NIST}, we find that the subcritical diameter $\rho_{\rm d}$ closely follows the rectilinear law, Eq.~(\ref{eq:diameter2}) (see Appendix C).
+Thus, the violation of the rectilinear diameter law and therefore the asymmetric effects are more difficult to observe below the critical point.